 1. DON’T OVERTHINK IT.
 NUTRITION IS CUMULATIVE.

 You don’t have to spend time meticulously cutting cute shapes into slices of cheese to be a good mom.
 Your child will be happy to have a yummy lunch to eat!

 This also means don’t stress about it being a “perfect” lunch.
-I’m a health-minded mom with quite a bit of training and schooling in nutrition (my degree is in Public Health with an emphasis in Nutrition and Fitness), but I also don’t get panicked if my child has chocolate chips in their trail mix (sugar–gasp!) or some pretzels or chips here and there (empty calories–I know!).
+I’m a health-minded mom with quite a bit of training and education in nutrition (my degree is in Public Health with an emphasis in Nutrition and Fitness), but I also don’t get panicked if my child has chocolate chips in their trail mix (sugar–gasp!) or some pretzels or chips here and there (gasp! empty calories–I know!).

 Nutrition is cumulative.
 Your child will get their nutrients over the course of days and weeks from the different foods they eat.
 It’s okay if every single meal isn’t “perfect.”
 Just aim for a general trend of balanced choices.
 Do the best with what you have, when you can, and let go of the rest.

 2. FOLLOW A FORMULA.